Spocdoc/ace_mvc/readme.md

         this.outlets.foo = new Outlet(0);

+  - how do these "dirty outlets" work?

+    beforeNavigate event

 UNANSWERED QUESTIONS:

-  - how do these "dirty outlets" work?
+  - how do controllers that are no-reuse allow for variable changes to their own variables that are route-inducing?

+    there's an abstraction layer before the controller/view itself is updated. this abstraction

   - how does the view add event listeners to the dom?